KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LKY-TIC by djey47](https://github.com/djey47/MMM-LKY-TIC)

 1. `package.json` issue: No repository field.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Found `uses: actions/checkout@v3` in file `ci.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/checkout@v3` in file `ci.yml`: Replace it with v4.
-3. Recommendation: Found `uses: actions/setup-node@v3` in file `ci.yml`: Replace it with v4.
+4. Recommendation: Found `uses: actions/setup-node@v3` in file `ci.yml`: Replace it with v4.
-4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `module.ts`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `module.ts`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `helper.ts`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `helper.ts`: Replace it with `MagicMirror²`.
-8. Typo: Found `Magic Mirror` in file `helper_impl.ts`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `helper_impl.ts`: Replace it with `MagicMirror²`.
-9. Typo: Found `MagicMirror2` in file `init-mmm.ts`: Replace it with `MagicMirror²`.
+10. Typo: Found `MagicMirror2` in file `init-mmm.ts`: Replace it with `MagicMirror²`.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-LoadShedding by qunu](https://github.com/qunu/MMM-LoadShedding)